hawtio/hawtio/examples/springboot-authentication-jar/README.md

 The classpath `classpath:/hawtio-static/*` is a special classpath for Hawtio Spring Boot support, which is similar to `classpath:static/*` in Spring Boot but exposes static resources under the Hawtio context (default to `/actuator/hawtio/`).

 A custom plugin js needs to be put under `hawtio-static/app/`.
 It is then accessible at http://localhost:10001/actuator/hawtio/plugins/**/*.js (note `app/` is replaced with `plugins/` in the real path).
-Also CSS and images need to be put under `hawtio-static/css/` and `hawtio-static/img/` respectively.
+Also, CSS and images need to be put under `hawtio-static/css/` and `hawtio-static/img/` respectively.
 It is necessary because Hawtio redirects requests to paths other than `css/`, `img/`, `fonts/`, and `plugins/` to `index.html`.

 See [src/main/resources/hawtio-static/hawtconfig.json](src/main/resources/hawtio-static/hawtconfig.json).